MichaelOC05/arr/journals/edgar.md

 Inserted a function for creating the average for rubric rating.
 Gio and Kurt got heroku up and running.
 Ran into a bunch of linting errors but we got them all fixed.

+# September 14, 2022
+To dos:
+Pagination for movies
+Issues with login
+Update user page